 Other Australian Government Agencies

-The National Archives works with a range of partners towards the common goals of full, accurate and secure records and information.
+We work with a range of government agencies towards the common goals of achieving full, accurate and secure information and records.
+These agencies include:

 Australian National Audit Office

-The ANAO has also addressed recordkeeping as a specific issue in four audits since 2002:
+The ANAO has also addressed recordkeeping as a specific issue in four audits since 2002.
+These reports are:

-The Australian Government Information Management Office (AGIMO) is a part of the Department of Finance and Deregulation.
-AGIMO provides direction, advice, tools, and services to help government agencies and organisations use information and communications technologies (ICT) to improve administration and service delivery.
-Many of AGIMO’s publications and documents are relevant to records and information management.
-These include:
+The Department of Finance, through Whole of Government Information and Communications Technology, provides direction, advice, tools, and services to help government agencies and organisations use information and communications technologies (ICT) to improve administration and service delivery.
+This role was formerly administered by the Australian Government Information Management Office (AGIMO).
+Key documents are:

 Australian Public Service Commission

-The Australian Public Service Commission’s (APSC) assists Australian Government agencies and organisations to deliver agency business priorities through good practice in managing people employed in the Australian Public Service (APS).
-It assists staff to develop the skills and knowledge they need and supports ethical behaviour within the public service.
+The Australian Public Service Commission (APSC) works with agencies to deliver their priorities through good practice in managing people in the Australian Public Service (APS).
+It also assists staff to develop their skills and knowledge, and will support you to embed ethical behaviours in your agency.

 The Attorney-General's Department (AGD) provides support to the Government in the maintenance and improvement of Australia's system of law and justice and its national security and emergency management systems.
 As a part of this role it maintains the Australian Government Protective Security Policy Framework (PSPF).
-The PSPF sets out policy and guidance designed to provide Government information, functions, resources, employees and clients with protection against security threats.
+This framework sets out policy and guidance designed to provide Australian Government information, functions, resources, employees and clients with protection against security threats.